burakcanbaz/Priority-cache-implementation-with-Doubly-Linked_List/README.md

 # Priority-cache-implementation-with-Doubly-Linked_List

 The MyCacheCalculator class, which derives from the BaseFunctionCalculator abstract class, gets rid of being an abstract class by overriding the methods in the abstarct class.
-In addition, other functions with private access modifier have been added to perform the necessary operations in the classroom.
+In addition, other functions with private access modifier have been added to perform the necessary operations in the class.

 Project's Basic features